bifravst/bifravst/docs/firmware/Overview.rst

 network when in fact it is not.
 This is due to the use of PSM intervals which enables the connection intervals between the device and the connected cellular tower to occur less frequent.
-This can dramatically decrease the resolution of which the modem updates it cellular network registration state.reported.
+This can dramatically decrease the resolution of which the modem updates its cellular network registration state.
 This is not a problem, the publication functionality is non blocking and the application will not halt if it tries to publish without a connection.